cschladetsch/Dekuple/Readme.md

 ### TODO

-Make Error(..) etc log methods return object so they can return null and simplify usage.
+Make Error(..) etc log methods return object so they can return null and simplify usage